openep/openep/api.md

  time.
 Several alternative methods are provided for caluclating the latest activation site, specified by setting the 'method' parameter-value pair to one of the following options:
-       'ptbased'    - Calculates the latest activation time using the mapping points exported by the clinical system.
+       `ptbased`    - Calculates the latest activation time using the mapping points exported by the clinical system.
-       'ptbasedprct'- Calculates the latest 2.5th percentile mapping times on the exported electrogram annotations, then calculates the mean of this sets of activation times.
+       `ptbasedprct`- Calculates the latest 2.5th percentile mapping times on the exported electrogram annotations, then calculates the mean of this sets of activation times.
-       'clinmap'    - Calculates the latest activation time on the local activation time map created by the clinical mapping system
+       `clinmap`    - Calculates the latest activation time on the local activation time map created by the clinical mapping system
-       'clinmapprct'- First calculates the latest 2.5th percentile mapping times on the clinical local activation time map, then calculates the mean of this set of activation times.
+       `clinmapprct`- First calculates the latest 2.5th percentile mapping times on the clinical local activation time map, then calculates the mean of this set of activation times.
-       'openepmap'  - Calculates the latest activation time on the local activation time map created by OpenEP from the exported electrogram annotations.
+       `openepmap`  - Calculates the latest activation time on the local activation time map created by OpenEP from the exported electrogram annotations.
-       'openepmapprct'- First calculates the latest 2.5th percentile mapping times on the local activation time map created by OpenEP from the exported electrogram annotations.
+       `openepmapprct`- First calculates the latest 2.5th percentile mapping times on the local activation time map created by OpenEP from the exported electrogram annotations.
 Then calculates the mean of this set of